kubeflow/kubeflow/bootstrap/README.md

     ```

     Then, open [http://127.0.0.1:8000](http://127.0.0.1:8000) in your browser.

+## kfctl onprem

+This has instructions for building kfctl from source for onprem platforms.

+Workflow for kfctl:

+1. `make build-kfctl` installs the kfctl binary.
+2. `kfctl init <kfapp_directory> --platform onprem` calls the onprem platform specific plugin and skaffolds an app.
+3. `kfctl generate -V` generates a Kubeflow application with the platform specific components.
+4. `kfctl apply -V` applies the generated set of components to the Kubeflow cluster the `kubeconfig` is pointed at.

+### Building the plugin for onprem

+- Move into the bootstrap directory

+- Run `cd cmd/plugins/onprem && go build -i -gcflags 'all=-N -l' -o ../../bin/onprem.so -buildmode=plugin onprem.go`

+- Set `export EXPORT_PLUGINS=$GOPATH/src/github.com/kubeflow/kubeflow/bootstrap/bin/`

+### Using kfctl for onprem

+Note: This currently assumes you have a storage class in the cluster.
+The default namespace for installation is `kubeflow`.

+- Ensure kfctl binary is placed in a directory included in `$PATH`

+- `kfctl init -V <kfapp_directory> --platform onprem -n <namespace>`

+- `kfctl generate k8s -V`

+- `kfctl apply k8s -V`

+You are all set to Kubeflow onprem :tada:

 ## Explanation
 For Kubeflow we want a **low bar and a high ceiling**.